You are currently viewing Frank Answers About Experiencing a Low Libido

 Frank Answers About Experiencing a Low Libido

-Question: I’m a healthy young man who is spending a lot of time at home because of the coronavirus pandemic.
-I work from home.
-I’ve been married a few years and my wife is still going to her job in a health-related field.
+Question: I’m a healthy young man who works at home on the computer most of the time.
+I’ve been married a few years and my wife goes to her job in a health-related field.
 She’s careful to wear a mask and maintain social distancing.
-Fortunately, she doesn’t deal directly with patients.
+Fortunately, there is a windows between her and the patients.
 I get out of our apartment to ride my bike or walk or go to a grocery store.
 Otherwise, I spend a lot of time at home on the computer.
 You’d think that one of the things we could do is have a lot of sex, but it doesn’t happen.
-It doesn’t seem that either of us are interested.
-I have to confess that I’m not so interested either, so I don’t push it.
-But it does worry me.
+It doesn’t seem that either of us are interested, so I don’t push it.
+But it does worry me that we have a mostly sexless marriage at our young age (early thirties).
 I’m not sure what to do about it.
-I came across your blog, and I like “frank answers” you give.
+I came across your blog, and I like the “frank answers” you give.
 This may not be your area of expertise, but I thought I’d ask anyway.
 Do you have any suggestions about a low sex drive?

 Answer: It’s true that this is not my field of expertise.
 I can’t dispense medical advice.
 You should talk with your MD.
-But I think your situation is not uncommon these days when normal social life is at a standstill.
-Anxiety, which can affect sexual performance, has noticeably increased during the pandemic.
+But I think your situation is not uncommon these days in the millennial generation.
+We’ve just got over the worst of the pandemic.
+The pandemic was anxiety-producing and it lingers on more than we care to admit.
+You mention your wife still wearing a mask at work.
 The experience of the pandemic has shown us how much we absorb the suffering of the world and make it our own.
+Anxiety can affect sexual performance.

-But your “symptoms” are not only related to the pandemic situation.
-So, I have some observations to offer to you and to men generally.
+I do have some observations to offer to you and to men generally.

 First of all, men seem to think that they need to be having sex constantly or they’re not being “manly.”
 The reality is that the sex drive varies from one man to another and even within our own lives over time.
 It’s not uncommon to have a lot of sex when you first get married and then experience it tapering off as you settle into your routines of jobs and family responsibilities.
 Also note the biological factor that men’s sexual ability peaks during the late teens and early twenties.
 There is a slow decline in sexual desire and performance during your 30s and 40s.

 The technical name for what you’re experiencing is “low libido.”
 There are many conditions that cause this.
 You are already describing some.
 Your wife is being productive out in the world and you’re not going to your office or wherever you would work normally.
-That also affects your sense of self-worth as a man.
-Men tend to define themselves by their work.
-Losing a job or just being temporarily sidelined can produce depression.
-Depression takes a toll on our sex drive.
+You may be working productively at home, but you’re not out interfacing with face-to-face with society.
+Men tend to define themselves by their work or the kind of work they do.
+Not being happy with what you do can produce depression.
+Even low depression can take a toll on our sex drive.
 I experienced this when I lost a job in my mid-thirties.
 Fortunately, my sex drive came back after we settled into a new situation.

 (By the way, if you have been diagnosed with depression and are taking anti-depressant drugs, that medication can also contribute to the loss of libido.
 You should talk to your doctor.)

-But now add to this the fact that we are all experiencing some level of anxiety as we go through this pandemic.
-It seemed important for you to note that your wife wears a mask and maintains safe social distancing and doesn’t interact with patients (some of whom probably have COVID-19).
+But now add to this the fact that we are all experiencing some level of anxiety as we get through this pandemic.
+It seemed important for you to note that your wife wears a mask and interacts with patients through a window.
 Then she comes home from that environment.
-The threat of contagion and infection comes into your domestic situation.
+The threat of contagion and infection comes into your domestic situation, as low as that may be these days.
+People are still being infected by COVID.

-The constant need to be careful (like washing hands and cleaning surfaces and wearing a mask when you venture out) to avoid being infected by the coronavirus can be stressful.
+The constant need to be careful to avoid being infected by the coronavirus can be stressful.
 This too has physical consequences.
 Stress triggers the production of cortisol, a hormone that functions like the body’s built-in alarm system.
 Cortisol causes the constriction of blood vessels, contributing to erectile dysfunction.
 If blood can’t flow freely into your penis, it will impact your ability to maintain an erection, which, for a man who wants to have sex, is also anxiety-producing.
+We are excruciatingly embarrassed if we can’t perform.

 Cortisol can also cause a precipitous drop in testosterone.
 Loss of testosterone leads to hypogonadism and that indeed causes a low libido.
 Normally hypogonadism is associated with aging.
 It can also be the result of a chronic illness.
 But you say that you are “a healthy young man.”
 You can find out whether your testosterone level is low with a simple blood test and your doctor can provide topical medications to apply to your skin.
 (I had this condition after cancer and chemotherapy).
 Or your doctor can prescribe internal medication, but any medication has side effects.